UCAS-DV/CP2-Projects/March/CoinProblemSolver/README.md

 ---
 This program is a simple problem solver.
 It is accepts three currency types and allows the user to input the target amount

-This is what the program should look like upon it starting
+This is what the program should look like upon it starting:
 ![image](https://github.com/UCAS-DV/CP2-Projects/blob/main/March/CoinProblemSolver/Screenshot%202025-03-26%20102911.png)

 ## Used Technologies